po1sigala/live/01-Class-Content/19-React/02-Homework/README.md

 * Test your application before you commit to ensure functionality at every step in the development process

-We would like you to have well over 200 commits by graduation, so commit early and often!
+* We would like you to have well over 200 commits by graduation, so commit early and often!

+* Deploy this site to GitHub Pages, using the [Create React App docs for deployment.](https://create-react-app.dev/docs/deployment/#github-pages)

 ## Submission on BCS